 Curious about what we work on?
 Please see our project list.

 The Long-term Support team has internationally competitive expert knowledge in large-scale omics data analyses.
-The staff are experts in genomics, transcriptomics, epigenetics, metagenomics, metabolomics, and single-cell transcriptomics, and our joint experience spans across many types of organisms and include both medical, ecological and evolutionary research.
+The staff are experts in genomics, transcriptomics, proteomics, epigenetics, metagenomics, metabolomics, single-cell analyses and multi-omics integration, and our joint experience spans across many types of organisms and include both medical, ecological and evolutionary research.
 The staff currently comprise 20+ advanced applied bioinformaticians, many who have also experience in developing novel bioinformatics tools and methods.
 The coding skills ranges from experienced scripting to full software development.
 All staff are devoted full-time to bioinformatics support, and are not driving their own research careers.